Dutch Privateers: Blood & Plunder Faction Review

 300 Point Dutch Privateer Light Frigate commanded by Piet Heyn

-The Fluyt is such an iconic Dutch vessel that I have to include one list including it, even if it does sail like bath tub.
-This list balanced list takes full use of the 6 pairs of guns on the Fluyt in addition to some Swivel Guns and Kapers wielding small arms.
+The Fluyt is such an iconic Dutch vessel that I have to include a list featuring it, even if it does sail like a bathtub.
+This balanced list makes full use of the six pairs of guns on the Fluyt, along with some Swivel Guns and Kapers wielding small arms.

 200 Point Dutch Privateers Fluyt